delabassee/odl2021-lab/lab7-record.md

 Compile the application and test it again (ex. http://{public-ip-address}:8080/speakers), it now works!

 You can notice that using Records leads to a more concise, more readable code when it comes to model data aggregates!
-Moreover, more and more frameowrks are adding support (ex.
-Jackson).
-Overal, this leads to simpler and cleaner code.
+Moreover, as more frameworks add support for Records, (ex.
+Jackson), this will lead to simpler and cleaner Java code.

 ## A Speaker Record with JSONP (optional)

-In the previous exercise, we have used Jackson for its ability to automatically marshall Java objects, including records instances, to equivalent JSON representations.
-Another approach would be to use the JSONP API to manually construct a JSON representation from a record.
+In the previous exercise, we have used Jackson for its ability to automatically marshall Java objects, including Records instances, to equivalent JSON representations.
+Another approach would be to use the JSONP API to manually construct a JSON representation from a Record.

 This can be done by adding the following `toJson` method to the `Speaker.java` record.